ClaudsFalse/final-project-full-stack/README.md

     - artist
     - venue manager
 - Permissions specified for all endpoints ✅
-    - artist: crud on artist
+    - artist
-    - venue manager: crud on venues
+    - venue manager

 ## Tests
 Tests will include at least:
-- One test for success behavior of each endpoint
+- One test for success behavior of each endpoint ✅
-- One test for error behavior of each endpoint
+- One test for error behavior of each endpoint ✅
 - At least two tests of RBAC for each role

 # Project Rubric